AirWalk-Digital/AWSXenos/README.md

 Create a PR or raise an issue

 ## Features
+- [x] IAM Roles
+- [x] S3 Bucket Policies and ACLs
 - [x] Use as library
 - [x] HTML and JSON output
 - [x] Supports AWS Services
 ## TODO
-- [ ] Add support for resource policies services, e.g. SNS, SQS, S3, Lambda
+- [ ] Add support for more resource policies services, e.g. SNS, SQS, Lambda
 - [ ] Add support for Cognito, RAM
 - [ ] Add support for VPCE